Trial of Socrates: Trial

 The Death of Socrates (399 BC): He drank the contents as though it were a draught of wine.

 The formal accusation was the second element of the trial of Socrates, which the accuser, Meletus, swore to be true, before the archon (a state officer with mostly religious duties) who considered the evidence and determined that there was an actionable case of "moral corruption of Athenian youth" and "impiety", for which the philosopher must legally answer; the archon summoned Socrates for a trial by jury.

-Athenian juries were drawn by lottery, from a group of hundreds of male-citizen volunteers; such a great jury usually ensured a majority verdict in a trial.
-Although neither Plato nor Xenophon of Athens identifies the number of jurors, a jury of 501 men likely was the legal norm.
-In the Apology of Socrates (36a–b), about Socrates's defence at trial, Plato said that if just 30 of the votes had been otherwise, then Socrates would have been acquitted (36a), and that (perhaps) less than three-fifths of the jury voted against him (36b).
+Athenian juries were drawn by lottery, from a group of hundreds of male-citizen volunteers; such a great jury usually ensuring a majority verdict in a trial.
+Although neither Plato nor Xenophon of Athens states the number of jurors, a jury of 501 men was probably the legal norm.
+In the Apology of Socrates (36a–b), about Socrates's defence at trial, Plato said that if just 30 of the votes had been cast differently, Socrates would have been acquitted (36a), and that (perhaps) less than three-fifths of the jury voted against him (36b).
 Assuming a jury of 501, this would imply that he was convicted by a majority of 280 against 221.
-The citizens were in a state of fear because of the past war and plagues they feared to anger their gods again because of Socrates, so this context can help in understanding the state of mind of some jurors when giving their verdict.
+The citizens were in a state of fear because of the past war and plagues, and feared to anger their gods again because of Socrates, which can help to understand the state of mind of some of the jurors when they gave their verdict.

-Having been found guilty of corruption and impiety, Socrates and the prosecutor suggested sentences for the punishment of his crimes against the city-state of Athens.
+After Socrates had been found guilty of corruption and impiety, he and the prosecutor suggested sentences for crimes against the city-state of Athens.
 Expressing surprise at the few votes required for an acquittal, Socrates joked that he be punished with free meals at the Prytaneum (the city's sacred hearth), an honour usually held for a benefactor of Athens, and the victorious athletes of an Olympiad.
-After that failed suggestion, Socrates then offered to pay a fine of 100 drachmae – one-fifth of his property – which largesse testified to his integrity and poverty as a philosopher.
-Finally, a fine of 3,000 drachmae was agreed, proposed by Plato, Crito, Critobulus, and Apollodorus, who guaranteed payment – nonetheless, the prosecutor of the trial of Socrates proposed the death penalty for the impious philosopher.
+After that failed suggestion, Socrates then offered to pay a fine of 100 drachmae – one-fifth of his property – a largesse that testified to his integrity and poverty as a philosopher.
+Finally, a fine of 3,000 drachmae was agreed, proposed by Plato, Crito, Critobulus, and Apollodorus, who guaranteed payment.
+Nonetheless, the prosecutor at the trial proposed the death penalty for the impious philosopher.
 (Diogenes Laërtius, 2.42).
-In the end, the sentence of death was passed by a greater majority of the jury than that by which he had been convicted.
+In the end, the sentence of death was passed by a greater majority than the majority by which he had been convicted.